i-RIC/gui_user_manual/source/04/04/03_riv_data.rst

 [Create Mode]
 ===============

-Create [River Survey Data] to region which is defined by [Center line], [Left bank line], and [Right bank line].
+Create [Cross-Section Data] to region which is defined by [Center line], [Left bank line], and [Right bank line].

-After [Create Mode] is started, click on the canvas to specify a few points on the centerline of the [River Survey Data].
+After [Create Mode] is started, click on the canvas to specify a few points on the centerline of the [Cross-Section Data].
 To finish, press the Enter key or double click.
 :numref:`image_geo_river_after_centerline_set` shows an example of the display when the centerline has been set.